 First, let us step back and quickly review the organization of the ACL2 theorem prover.
-ACL2 keeps track of a pool of formulas to be proved.
-This pool is initialized with the top-level conjecture.
-The pool is processed by a collection of proof techniques, each of which uses the world, a database containing all the current axioms, theorems, and definitions.
-A formula is extracted from the pool and proof techniques are tried in order until one is applicable.
-If applicable, the proof technique generates some (possibly empty) set of formulas that are placed back into the pool.
-This organization is called the waterfall [3, 10, 15].
-The original conjecture is proved when the waterfall fully drains the pool.
+ACL2 keeps track of a set of goals to be proved, starting with the top-level conjecture.
+A goal may be processed by a collection of proof techniques, each of which uses the world, which is a database containing all the current axioms, theorems, and definitions.
+These proof techniques are tried on a given goal, in order, until one succeeds by producing a (possibly empty) set of new subgoals.
+If none succeeds, then the goal is pushed into a pool of formulas to be proved by induction.
+This organization is called the waterfall [3, 16, 21].
+The original conjecture is proved when the pool has been fully drained.